 This basin element began construction in March 2017.
 View all information for this element, including the schedule, traffic impacts and construction updates

-These elements are expected to begin construction in 2018.
+The construction of these elements began in 2017 and will continue through December 2018.
 For more information about the project and what to expect during construction, View all information for this element, including the schedule, traffic impacts and construction updates

 Project Fact Sheet and Inserts